Full Time, Non-Exempt

 - Ability to act independently and exercise sound judgment.

 - Commitment to serve immigrants and sensitivity to the needs of the low-income, culturally diverse newcomer community.

 - Proficiency in a Windows/PC environment, and able to quickly become proficient in the use of IIBA’s immigration law software and database.
 Office Technologies include Apptoto, Google Office, Excel, Vonage Telephone Communications, and Cerenade.

 Education: AA, BA/BS, or a Paralegal certificate.

-Work Experience: Minimum of 5 years of previous paralegal experience in immigration legal services, as well as U-Visa & VAWA application experience.
+Work Experience: Minimum of 1 year of previous paralegal experience in immigration legal services or similar field.

 Salary/Benefits: Pay is commensurate with experience.